-Students will undertake practical lessons exploring the skills and tactics in the sports of Badminton and Soccer.
+Students will undertake practical lessons exploring the skills and tactics in sport such as Golf, Badminton and Soccer.

 Many of the concepts covered in this course will be further explored in Year 11 and 12 Physical Education Studies (General and ATAR).
 Therefore, this course is an excellent option should students wish to continue with Physical Education Studies in their final years of secondary school.